Potential of di-Higgs observation via a calibratable jet-free $HH\to 4b$ framework

-Calibration of the classifier performance on signal events is a central concern for experimental implementation.
-Using $Z\to \bbar$ as a calibration ``candle'' for $H\to \bbar$ is standard in boosted Higgs analyses~\cite{ATLAS:2023jdk,ATL-PHYS-PUB-2021-035,CMS-PAS-BTV-22-001} and can be applied analogously in our approach: the ratio of simulation-to-data efficiencies (scale factors) for $ZZ\to 4b$ events is obtained in the vicinity of the $ZZ$ peak shown in Fig.~\ref{fig:mass_distributions}, and then extrapolated to the $HH$ signal.
-Comparison of efficiencies obtained from different generators in Fig.~\ref{fig:validation} (right) indicates that this transfer from $ZZ$ to $HH$ is viable.
-To address potential differences between $ZZ$ and $HH$ events, we verify that variations in the $Z$ boson spin (1 vs 0), which modify the angular distributions of the decay products, have a negligible impact on the classifier response for $ZZ\to 4b$.
-Finally, for background estimation, data-driven methods using multiple control regions can be employed.
-A detailed experimental implementation of these strategies is beyond the scope of this work.
+Calibration of the classifier is central for experimental usage.
+For the $HH$ signal, our strategy enables an experimentally robust ``calibrate--validate--measure'' workflow: derive simulation-to-data efficiency ratios (i.e., scale factors) using $ZZ\to 4b$ events near the $(m_Z,\,m_Z)$ peak, validate them on the $ZH$ structure, and apply them to $HH$.
+This mirrors the long-established use of $Z\to \bbar$ as a calibration ``candle'' for $H\to \bbar$ in boosted Higgs analyses~\cite{ATLAS:2023jdk,ATL-PHYS-PUB-2021-035,CMS:2025kje} and also aligns with an existing proposal employing $ZZ$ and $ZH$ to validate the $HH$ search strategy~\cite{CMS:2024tdk}.
+The consistency of efficiency ratios between generators in Fig.~\ref{fig:validation} (right) supports the transfer from $ZZ$ to $ZH$ and subsequently to $HH$.
+We further confirm that variations in the $Z$ boson spin (1 vs 0), which modify the angular distributions of the decay products, have a negligible impact on the classifier response for $ZZ\to 4b$.

-\textbf{\textit{Results.---}} We evaluate the discovery potential of our method by optimizing the $D_{h_1 h_2\to 4b}$ discriminant and selecting events in the vicinity of $(m_H,\,m_H)$ on the $(m_{h_1},\,m_{h_2})$ plane.
-Due to the low number of background events surviving the stringent $D_{h_1 h_2\to 4b}$ selections---despite the large QCD multijet sample generated---the background yields are extracted from a smoothed ROC curve.
-The expected significance is then calculated using the Asimov approximation~\cite{Cowan:2010js},

-where $s$ and $b$ denote the signal and background yields, respectively, and $\sigma_b$ represents the overall background uncertainty.
-The 95\% CL interval for $\kappa_\lambda$ is obtained via a scan using a profile likelihood ratio-based test statistic~\cite{CMS-NOTE-2011-005}, which incorporates $s(\kappa_\lambda)$, $b$, and their uncertainties.
-The scan covers $\kappa_\lambda$ from $-5$ to $+15$ to capture the characteristic double-minimum likelihood structure arising from destructive interference effects in \ggF $HH$ production.

-To evaluate the impact of uncertainties, we consider four scenarios with relative background (signal) uncertainties of $0\,(0)\%$, $10\,(10)\%$, $20\,(20)\%$, and $50\,(20)\%$.
-Table~\ref{tab:results} summarizes the expected significances and 95\% CL intervals for $\kappa_\lambda$.
-Even with conservative 20\% uncertainties, our method achieves a $3.3\,\sigma$ sensitivity---approaching the discovery threshold and representing a factor of $>$5 improvement over current resolved analyses.
-Remarkably, this scenario already surpasses the precision projected for HL-LHC combinations using traditional methods~\cite{ATL-PHYS-PUB-2025-018,Dainese:2019rgk,ATLAS:2019mfr}, highlighting the potential for early discovery and precise measurement of the Higgs trilinear coupling.